aeroids/chessmaster-guide/README.md

-# Eremidia: An Empty Tome - Chessmaster's Challange Guide
+# Eremidia: An Empty Tome - Chessmaster's Challenge Guide
-A Guide for Eremidia: An Empty Tome - Chessmaster's Challange
+A Guide for Eremidia: An Empty Tome - Chessmaster's Challenge